 I have a great interest in presentation and how it influences the viewer’s experience of an object, so I paid attention to how tintypes were often presented in the nineteenth century.

 With the spread of tintype photography, jewelry-case makers began producing cases to hold tintypes.
 I collect antique cases and make silicone molds of some of them, then cast reproductions in resin.

-Here are a few examples.
-Everything you see here is hand made by me, including the the brass hardware, satin felt cushion and pinch pad.
-The brass matte is made from resin in the same way the case is.
+The tintype cases shown here are handmade by me, including the brass hardware, satin felt cushion and pinch pad.
+The brass-tone resin matte is made from a mold in the same way the case is.